 Our morning visit is to Gothic 13th- to 16th-century Westminster Abbey, Britain’s coronation church since 1066.
 In the 10th century the Abbey was founded as a home to a community of Benedictine monks.
 Since the reign of Elizabeth I, Westminster has been a Royal Peculiar, that is, under the direct control of the Sovereign, and a Collegiate Church with a community of canons lead by the dean.
 It is also a grand national memorial; many of Britain’s greatest authors and poets are buried here and/or remembered in sculpted monuments.

-Opened earlier in June, the new Queen’s Diamond Jubilee Galleries are set more than 16 metres (52 feet) above the Abbey’s floor in the beautiful 13th century triforium, an area that has remained hidden for over 700 years.
+Opened in June 2018, the Queen’s Diamond Jubilee Galleries are set more than 16 metres (52 feet) above the Abbey’s floor in the beautiful 13th century triforium, an area that has remained hidden for over 700 years.
 Displaying 300 treasures from the Abbey’s collection, many for the first time, the Galleries reflects the Abbey’s thousand-year history.
 Highlights include the Westminster Retable (1259 – 69), the oldest surviving altarpiece in England from Henry III’s Abbey; the Litlyngton Missal, a magnificent illuminated 14th-century service book made for the Abbey’s high altar; and the 14th century Liber Regalis, a guide to staging coronations and royal funerals at the Abbey which still forms the basis of royal ceremonies today.

 In the afternoon we visit the Guildhall Library.
 Founded in the early 15th century under the terms of the will of the legendary Mayor of London, Dick Whittington, the Library is now housed in modern buildings but boasts a collection that begins with a manuscript of 1067, the year after the Norman Conquest.